thepacketgeek/kvs-bgp/README.md

 ```

 ### Notes:
-- BF51 Prefix
-- Used for easy identification and to make sure this
-    doesn't clobber public routes
 - Version
   - Encoding of the `KeyValue` version number
-- During convergence of an updated `KeyValue` pair, will provide unique Prefix/NextHop route
-    so bytes of different versions aren't interlaced together
+  - During convergence of an updated `KeyValue` pair, will provide unique Prefix/NextHop route so bytes of different versions aren't interlaced together
 - Sequence Number
-- Provides ordering for data decoding and creates unique routes
-    so best-path selection doesn't filter prefixes
+  - Provides ordering for data decoding and creates unique routes so best-path selection doesn't filter prefixes
 - Reserved
   - Not currently used
 - Key Hash
   - Hash of the `KeyValue` `Key`, to differentiate this `NextHop` from other `KeyValue` `NextHop`s

 ## Example
 The `KeyValue` pair "MyKey" : "Some Value" would be represented as: